j-o-h-n-g/yaarf/README.md

 ## Notes

 Library is not complete.
 Only the required functionality for analysis-pipeline is implemented.
-Currently no support for including tcp flags.
-Currently only supports analysis-pipeline 4.4.1